jabaere/coffee_shop-react-native/README.md

 # coffee_shop-react-native
-   ## 1. Even though I don't use the back-end This is not just a front-end.
-App has some functionality such as:
+   ## 1. Even though I don't use the back-end, this is not just a front-end app.
+The app has some functionality, such as:
-      ### - Add/remove product from cart
+      ### - Adding and removing products from the cart.
-      ### - d
+      ### - Updating, editing, or removing profile information.
+      ### - When the user logs in, the system creates a profile object with the user's email address and some default parameters, including a randomly generated Name.
    ## 2. Here is the basic structure of the project.
 <pre>
 App.js